 The first exercise is a wall squat for people and a sit on the K-9 Kore Disk for dogs.
 The wall squat will begin with your hips and knees at a ninety-degree angle.
 Your hands should be up against a wall, and your back flat against the wall.
 Your feet should be flat on the floor and your neck and head relaxed.
 As you hold this position, you will feel not only your legs working, but also your core.
 This is a great whole body exercise.
 You may not be able to hold a full ninety seconds to start, but time yourself so you can gauge your progress day-by- day.
 While you are doing this, your dog should be asked to sit squarely on the K-9 Kore Disk looking directly at you.
 In the photo, Ashley has one hand up to help guide Savannah, but notice her knees and hips are bent at a proper angle.
 This should be done once a day, and watch your progress.

 The second exercise is a plank for you, and a plank for your dog on two K-9 Kore Disks or two Infinities.
 The plank for you will work your abdominals, arms, chest, back, legs, gluteal area, calves, wrists and the neck region.
 With the plank, you will raise your body off the floor, straightening your elbows and knees.
 Your toes and hands will be the only thing on the floor.
 The goal is to maintain a flat back.
 And this is a very difficult exercise!
 Make sure you breath through this and time yourself.
 Ninety seconds is a great goal!
 Your dog’s plank consists of placing its forelimbs on one K-9 Disk and its hindlimbs on another K-9 Disk OR front and hind limbs on two Infinities.
+Front legs should be vertical and straight down from the dog’s shoulder for a good base of support.
 Your dog should work up to maintaining this position for 90 seconds, as they are able, keeping their topline straight.
+As your dog builds strength, you can ask it to stretch forward over it’s shoulders, keeping front legs in place — see picture.

 Each of these exercises should be done once a day.
 As both you and your dog strengthen, you can progress to additional levels of exercise.
 Stay tuned for those!
 But start now with these two safe and simple exercises.